haodafan/haodafan.com2-thesequel/README.md

 **Q:** What files should I include in my .gitignore?
 Are there any files that don't need to be in the repository (like if this was made with Node.JS, I would put node_modules in it)?

 **Q:** How do you use SCSS with ASP.NET Core?

+**Q:** How do you install ASP.NET Core onto a Ubuntu 14.04 server?
+I know Microsoft has a little guide on it, but it always returns an error.
+Maybe I'll ask Stack Overflow ...

 **Q:** What the hell is a blog?